HatchApps/xavier-help/integrations.md

   this reason, we recommend using the Team Owner to generate the API key.
 :::

 To set up the integration, you will need to generate an API key to plug into GoProposal.
-This can be found under your User Icon > Your Settings > API.
+This can be found in the Team sidebar under Your Settings > selecting 'API' from the list on the left.
 You can watch [this handy video](https://www.loom.com/share/70dac4bf940349c1b61e386a7f5e2fe6) from Helen on how to generate this key [here](https://www.loom.com/share/70dac4bf940349c1b61e386a7f5e2fe6).

 Once you have generated your API key in Precision, the majority of the setup actually takes place in GoProposal.